 All items of premises and equipment are initially recorded at cost.
-Depreciation is provided on a straight-line basis over the estimated useful lives of all premises and equipment, other than freehold land which is deemed to have an indefinite life.
+Depreciation is provided on a straightline basis over the estimated useful lives of all premises and equipment, other than freehold land which is deemed to have an indefinite life.
 The estimated useful lives of the assets for the calculation of depreciation are as follows:

-- Properties and buildings
+- Properties and buildings 4 to 35 years

-- Furniture and equipment
+- Furniture and equipment 3 to 5 years

-- Motor vehicles
+- Motor vehicles 4 years

-4 to 35 years

-3 to 5 years

-4 years